|INPUT FIELD (PASSWORD) PLATES - DINNER AND MOVIES

 by Ursula Endlicher | ursenal.net

-Input Fields that ask for personal data build the entry point to basically any acitivity and interaction on the Internet.
-These "fields" - one is required to fill out - collect and submit user data to servers to be stored there forever.
-In this installation Input Fields are "freed" from this original function and transcend their usual format.
+Input Fields that ask for personal data build the entry point to almost any acitivity and interaction on the Internet.
+These "fields" one is required to fill out, collect and submit user data to servers to be stored forever.
+In INPUT FIELD (PASSWORD) PLATES - Dinner and Movies Input Fields are "freed" from this original function and transcend their usual format.
 They are not taking but giving back to their users, serving the audience with visual poetry and actual food.

-Input Field (Password) Plates - Dinner and Movies has been produced for Input Fields Forever, a solo-show by Ursula Endlicher, which was on view at Air Circulation in Bushwick, Brooklyn, from December 13, 2015 until January 24, 2016.
+INPUT FIELD (PASSWORD) PLATES - Dinner and Movies has been produced for Input Fields Forever, a solo-show by Ursula Endlicher, which was on view at Air Circulation in Bushwick, Brooklyn, from December 13, 2015 until January 24, 2016.

 For the preparation of the dishes in INPUT FIELD (PASSWORD) PLATES - Dinner and Movies, several food creators were invited to collaborate: Johanna Kindvall, Steven Miyao, John Best and others joined in at different times.

 The ceramic plates were designed and produced by Ursula Endlicher at Byrdcliffe Ceramic Studio in Woodstock, NY in collaboration with Rich Conti.

 The iPhone and Android set-up was developed in collaboration with Lee Day.